Student Support

 Your I-20 is valid for the length of your program and is “active” only when you are actively enrolled in your program full-time.
 If you complete your program before the end date written on your I-20, your I-20 will be shortened to that new date.

-Upon entry into the United States with an I-20 and F-1 visa, the Customs and Border Patrol officer at the port of entry writes “D/S” on your entry stamp in your passport, which stands for “Duration of Status.”
+Upon entry into the United States with an I-20 and F-1 visa, the Customs and Border Patrol officer at the port of entry writes “D/S” next to the stamp in your passport (or, in rare cases, on an I-94 Record card) meaning "Duration of Status."
 This means your stay in the U.S. is lawful as long as you maintain your valid F-1 visa status.
 You can remain in the U.S. past the expiration date on your F-1 visa only if you continue to maintain valid F-1 status.
-If you travel outside of the U.S. after your F-1 visa has expired, you must apply for a new visa while you are outside of the U.S. You cannot renew your visa while you are in the U.S. If you fall out of status, your lawful time in the U.S. will end and you must plan to leave immediately.
+If you travel outside of the U.S. after your F-1 visa has expired, you must apply for a new visa while you are outside of the U.S. You cannot renew your visa while you are in the U.S. If you fall out of status, your lawful time in the U.S. will end and you must plan to depart from the U.S. immediately.

-An earned grade of F (i.e., you’ve gone to the classes, but haven’t grasped the course material) does not harm your F-1 visa status.
-That course will not count toward earning your certificate.
+A single earned grade of F does not harm your F-1 visa status.
+However, that course will not count toward earning your certificate.
 If you fail a required course, you will have to take it again.
+A grade of F-did not attend or F-did not take the final or W (withdrawal) indicates that you dropped below full-time enrollment, which puts you out of status.
+This will result in the termination of your I-20.

-If it is your last quarter and you need fewer than 12 units to complete the program, you can drop below the 12 units minimum during that quarter only.
+If it is your last quarter and you need fewer than 12 units to complete the program, you may register for fewer units and will still be considered to be in full-time status without fear of affecting your immigration status.

 If you decide you want to change to a new certificate program either during your current program or after completing your current program, contact ISS or IP-GEO to learn about the application process.